SS Cheviot

 SS Cheviot was an iron screw steamer built by Charles Mitchell and Co., of Low Walker, Newcastle upon Tyne, England in 1870.
 She was owned by Wm.
-Howard Smith & Sons, Melbourne, Australia, for the transportation of coal and passengers.
+Howard Smith, Melbourne, Australia, for the transportation of coal and passengers.
 In 1887, she was wrecked in rough seas near Point Nepean in Victoria, Australia, with the loss of 35 lives, after the propeller was disabled.
 The beach nearby was subsequently named Cheviot Beach.

 The ship

 The Cheviot was built by Charles Mitchell and Co., of Low Walker in Newcastle upon Tyne, England in 1870.
 It had a tonnage of 1,226 gross and 764 net, dimensions of 230.2 × 32.2 × 17.5 feet (70.2 × 9.8 × 5.3 m) in the hold and compound vertical direct acting engines built by T. Clark & Co.
 In 1876 the ship was registered in Melbourne to Wm.
 Howard Smith & Sons for use in the inter-colonial passenger and coal-carrying trade.